slepox/mera/README.md

   omitProps: // [String], list of all props to omit at output, 'output' is always omitted
   uploadProps: // {'upload_file_prop': 'prop_to_be_replaced', }
-  timeFilter: // 'field_name', to use this field for time search });
+  timeFilter: // 'field_name', to use this field for time search
+  textFields: [String] // field to be search as text, which means using $regex operator });

 app.use('/persons', router); // use in app, all RESTful APIs are available.